awpala/my-omscs-notes/cs-6200/05-P2L4-thread-design-considerations.md

 <img src="./assets/P02L04-064.png" width="500">
 </center>

 Consequently, the user-level threading library will perform a system call to request for the signal mask of the underlying kernel-level thread to be reset to `0`.
-Now, from the execution of one user-level thread, the state of the signal masks that are associated with the other kernel-level threads (which may be executing on other CPUs) can now be be affected.
+Now, from the execution of one user-level thread, the state of the signal masks that are associated with the other kernel-level threads (which may be executing on other CPUs) can now be affected.

 Here, only the mask associated with the kernel-level thread which has been reset can be changed.
 Therefore, the user-level threading library will **reissue** the signal for the entire process again.